DefangLabs/samples/samples/nextjs-documentation/README.md

 Short Description: A documentation starter project developed using Nextra designed to streamline the creation of your documentation.

-Tags: Next.js, Documentation, Nextra, Knowledgebase, Node.js
+Tags: Next.js, Documentation, Nextra, Knowledgebase, Node.js, JavaScript, TypeScript

-Languages: JavaScript, TypeScript
+Languages: nodejs